FrankFixedIT/Traefik-Technitium-Docker-Stack/README.md

 4. Edit .env file with your favorite editor, mine is nano
 ```
 nano .env
-#Paste the below line, update the user to whatever you chose and change the hash with the value froom step 2
+#Paste the below line, update the user to whatever you chose and change the hash (everything right of : ) with the value froom step 2
 TRAEFIK_DASHBOARD_CREDENTIALS=user:$$apr1$$jFLLLiFS$$p4Lg.v3jiAwzu//15h7fn0
 ```
 5. Add Cloudflare API token